Maity Interiano

-Maity Interiano is a Honduran-American journalist who has anchored for Univision network Noticiero Univision.
+Maity Interiano is an American journalist who has anchored for Univision network Noticiero Univision.

 Now she hosts and produces her own podcast available on YouTube and Spotify.

 General information

 In the summer of 2005 she did an internship in the Spanish investigative show Aquí y Ahora in Univision Network and in the entertainment show Escandalo TV in Telefutura Network (now Unimas).

 Career

 After graduating in 2006 from Elon University in North Carolina she started to work as an associate producer and reporter in Escandalo TV, and was producing a weekly segment called "Vamos al Cine" until October 2011.
 Interiano has covered Premios Juventud, Premio lo Nuestro, Latin Grammy, Nuestra Belleza Latina since 2007.
-In April 2011 she covered the Royal Wedding of Principe William and Catherine, Duchess of Cambridge in London for Escandalo TV y La Tijera in Telefutura Network (now Unimas).
+In April 2011 she covered the Royal Wedding of Prince William and Catherine Middleton in London for Escandalo TV y La Tijera in Telefutura Network (now Unimas).
 In 2012 she covered the Golden Globe for Tómbola, y the Oscars for Despierta América.
 In 2011 she participated in Teletón México in Telefutura Network and in 2012 in Teleton United States where she was accompanying the Teleton troop where actor Carlos Ponce was participating.
 From October 2011 to January 2012 she was in the show Tómbola on Telefutura network (now Unimas) as a reporter.

 Maity was on the morning show Despierta America in Univision with entertainment coverage, with the "Vamonos al Cine" segment and interviewing international artists like Vin Diesel, Tony Bennett, Johnny Depp, Angelina Jolie, George Clooney, Salma Hayek, Sofia Vergara, Ricky Martin, Shakira, Alejandro Fernández, Antonio Banderas, Cameron Diaz and many more.
 In June 2013 she went to Brazil to do the entertainment notes that came out in Univision Deportes during the 15 days of the world Confederations Cup.